 Food giant Matlock is suing PureGold Food International for copyright infringement for allegedly marketing a similar product it has been selling to the market for several years now.
 Matlock also accused PureGold of packaging the product almost identical to its own.

 Before a permanent injunction against PureGold is secured, Matlock decided to ask the court to issue a Temporary Restraining Order against its competitor to stop it from marketing, distributing, advertising and selling the said product.
 Matlock has presented sufficient evidence that without the TRO, the continued sale, marketing, distribution, and advertising of the said product could result in irreparable damage to its company and reputation.

 Because PureGold is expected to also incur damage from the TRO, the court will require Matlock to pay a TRO bond to give PureGold a guarantee of indemnification should the copyright infringement case is dismissed by the court.

 If you need a Temporary Restraining Bond, you can count on Surety Bond Authority.
 You can call us at 800-333-7800, and our friendly and professional staff will be happy to answer all your queries and give you a free quote.
 We also have an online platform that you can access via our website https://suretybondauthority.com.
 You can also email us at firstname.lastname@example.org and, we will reply to you as quickly as possible.

-Surety Bond Authority is full-service surety bond company that was a foundation of integrity and solid reputation.
+Surety Bond Authority is a full-service surety bond company that was a foundation of integrity and a solid reputation.
 The Company is founded by its CEO Greg Rynerson, who has more than 25 years of experience in surety bonds and insurance industries.
 Throughout his professional career, Greg has written bonds at the state and federal level for his satisfied clients.